MyDuan/Sign-Language-Digits-recognize/README.md

 ### Step to use

 - Install the docker (I use docker for mac)
-- export COMPOSE_FILE=docker-compose.nginx_test.yml (you can set it in order to you need.)
+- export COMPOSE_FILE=docker-compose.nginx_test.yml (That means you docker-compose will use "docker-compose.nginx_test.yml" you can set it according to yourself.)
 - docker-compose up
 - https://localhost